jirikuchta/angular-szn-autocomplete/README.md

 * `sznAutocomplete-init`: emitted when the directive is initialized
 * `sznAutocomplete-show`: emitted each time the suggestions list shows
 * `sznAutocomplete-hide`: emitted each time the suggestions list hides
 * `sznAutocomplete-select`: emitted when some suggest item is selected.
-The selected value is passed in the event data object
+The selected item data is passed in the event data object

 ## License